- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 For most people this is a painful and personal topic, and the information shared here may be hard to read at times.
-You might want to set aside a time when you can read it without interruption.
+You might want to read a little at a time in private.
+Pacing yourself gives you a chance to absorb painful information.

-A terminal illness cannot be cured, treated, or controlled and is expected to lead to the person’s death.
-By the time you are told your cancer is terminal, you have probably already been dealing with it and its effects on your family for many months or even years.
-A few people find that they have cancer when the disease is quite advanced, so they may not have as long to deal with its effects on their family.
-But no matter how long cancer has been part of your life, it can be very hard for you and your family to think about all the things that go along with the end of life.
+A terminal illness cannot be cured or controlled and is expected to lead to the person’s death.
+By the time you’re told your cancer is terminal, you’ve probably already been dealing with it and its effects on your family for many months or even years.
+A few people find out that they have cancer when the disease is quite advanced, so they may not have as long to deal with its effects on their family.
+But no matter how long cancer has been part of your life, it still can be very hard for you and your family to think about all the things that go along with the end of life.

-This is one of six documents covering topics to help children when someone in the family has cancer.
-The others cover information on: diagnosis, treatment, recurrence or progressive illness, losing a parent, and psychosocial support services.
+This is one in a series of pieces covering topics to help children when someone in the family has cancer.
+The others cover diagnosis, treatment, recurrence, losing a parent, and psychosocial support services.
+For more on these and other topics, go to the section “To learn more”.